Flexible FTN-Aided OTFS Modulation for High-Mobility LEO Satellite-to-Ground Communications: Introduction

-LEO satellite-assisted OTFS systems \cite{ref11,ref12} generally suffer from limited SE due to the inherent Nyquist constraint.
-Although high-order modulation or other complex schemes may be conventional approaches to enhance SE, it is impractical here due to the prohibitive cost of replenishing the limited onboard energy of LEO satellites.
-Furthermore, given the inherent high complexity of OTFS, a lightweight design is strictly required to offset the processing overhead while effectively resisting fast time-varying channel effects.
-While the integration of FTN \cite{ref13,ref14} offers a potential remedy by improving SE without increasing the constellation size, existing works are predominantly restricted to terrestrial networks with normalized channel assumptions.
-Crucially, they rely on suboptimal fixed compression factors, which fail to accommodate the drastic link quality fluctuations characteristic of LEO satellite passes.
-Specifically, the LEO downlink exhibits a distinct ``horizon-to-zenith'' evolution pattern.
-In such a highly dynamic environment, a static FTN strategy faces a fundamental dilemma: a conservative compression factor incurs a significant opportunity cost in spectral efficiency during the benign zenith phase, whereas an aggressive factor leads to irreducible error floors and potential link outages during the signal-impaired horizon phase.
-Consequently, a paradigm shift from static parameter configuration to channel-aware adaptability is imperative to resolve this conflict.
-To fully exploit the dynamic LEO channel capacity with minimal computational complexity, we propose a promising lightweight LEO satellite-assisted Flexible FTN-OTFS (LEO-FFTN-OTFS) scheme.
+LEO satellite-assisted OTFS systems \cite{ref12,ref13} generally suffer from limited spectral efficiency due to the inherent Nyquist constraint.
+Although high-order modulation is a conventional approach to enhance spectral efficiency, it incurs substantial power consumption, which is impractical given the stringent energy constraints of LEO satellites.
+Furthermore, considering the inherent computational complexity of OTFS, a low-complexity design is required to mitigate processing overhead while maintaining robustness against fast time-varying channel effects.

+While the integration of FTN \cite{ref14,ref15} offers a mechanism to improve spectral efficiency without increasing the constellation size, existing studies are predominantly restricted to terrestrial networks with normalized channel assumptions.
+Crucially, these existing schemes rely on fixed time-domain compression factors, which fail to accommodate the drastic link quality fluctuations characteristic of LEO satellite passes.
+Specifically, the LEO downlink exhibits a distinct horizon-to-zenith evolution pattern during the orbital trajectory.
+In such a highly dynamic environment, a static FTN strategy faces a fundamental dilemma: a conservative compression factor results in a significant loss of spectral efficiency during the benign zenith phase, whereas an aggressive factor leads to irreducible error floors and link outages during the signal-impaired horizon phase.

+Consequently, a transition from static parameter configuration to channel-aware adaptability is required to resolve this trade-off.
+Motivated by the need to exploit the dynamic LEO channel capacity under limited computational resources, this paper investigates an SNR-aware flexible FTN-OTFS transmission scheme that adaptively tailors the compression parameters to the time-varying satellite environment.